Covid-19 FAQs & Resources

 Other Live Updates on Covid-19 in NC

-NC Coronavirus Live Tracker on Raleigh News & Observer – Excellent resource – Includes live cumulative and daily updates on NC coronavirus cases, deaths, and hospitalizations, with daily and rolling 7-day averages, as well as daily tracking on the number of available hospital beds, ICU beds and ventilators.
-It has interactive maps by COUNTY and by ZIPCODE (exremely useful) showing cases and deaths.
+NC Coronavirus Live Tracker on Raleigh News & Observer – Excellent resource – Includes live cumulative and daily updates on NC vaccinations, Covid-19 cases, deaths, and hospitalizations, with daily and rolling 7-day averages, as well as daily tracking on the number of available hospital beds, ICU beds and ventilators.
+It has interactive maps by COUNTY showing cases and deaths.
 The graphs have more than one tab and show the cumulative counts tab by default.
 Click the other tabs for daily counts and rolling averages.
 Free to view.
 You do not need a subscription.

 Live updates on NC and US Covid-19 counts and has Announcements by the Governor on Raleigh News & Observer – Free to view.
 You do not need a subscription.

 Covid-19 In US

 JHU Global & National COVID-19 tracker with maps – Excellent resource – Includes most up-to-date data with live updates throughout the day, interactive maps including by U.S. county with hospital bed capacity and other data tracked and analyzed by the Coronavirus COVID-19 Global Cases by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU).
 Click on the United States at the top of the list on the left to get live US totals.
 Use the Admin1 tab for US States data.
 The World Map page includes cumulative cases, deaths and vaccination doses administered.
 The US Map page provides US County data.

 The Active Cases tab below the world map, shows totals for confirmed cases, deaths, recovered and active cases for US States and other countries.
 When you click on an orange circle on the map, a data window opens up.